FabioChiodini/ProjectSpawntck/README.md

 # ProjectSpawnSwarmtck
 Project to Spawn a titanium crucible (receiver + multiple honeypots) installation in an automated way across different Clouds (AWS and optionally GCE) using Docker containers, Kubernetes, Cloud Foundry and basic Service Discovery.
-An ELK stack gets started in Kubernetes (GKE), honeypot instances are started in Cloud Foundry (Pivotal Web services).
-Some local docker containers perform Service discovery and mapping for the different application components.
+- An ELK stack gets started in Kubernetes (GKE)
+- Honeypot instances are started in Cloud Foundry (Pivotal Web services)
+- Some local docker containers perform Service discovery and mapping for the different application components

 A dockerized etcd instances is used to store variables/application parameters in a KV store.
 The code stores all application information in etcd and uses the data stored to scale up, scale down, perform a basic TDD/CI and eventually tear down the application.

+This is a setup targeted at emonstranting teh different abstactions (Container as a service, platform as a service) and Cloud native Tools (Service Discovery, KV stores) that you can use to build your new applications.

 Tested on a t1.micro AMI